<img src="https://secure.leadforensics.com/24951.png" alt="" style="display:none;">

 Section 1 – Overview

-This section summarizes the traditional AVEVA MES solutions approach and discusses some of the limitations that have led to the new Model-Driven MES approach.
+• This section summarises the traditional AVEVA MES solutions approach and discusses some of the limitations that have led to the new Model-Driven MES approach.

 Module 3 – Key Elements of Model-Driven MES Framework